Archaeology of Israel: Paleolithic period

-Lower paleolithic
+Lower Paleolithic

 The beginning of the Lower Paleolithic in Israel is defined by the earliest archaeological finds available.
-Occasionally, when new, more ancient, sites are discovered, the boundaries of this period are redefined.
+Occasionally, when new, more ancient sites are discovered, the boundaries of this period are redefined.
 Currently the most ancient site in Israel, and one of the earliest outside of Africa, is Ubeidiya, in the Jordan Rift Valley.
 Its age is estimated to be between 1.55 and 1.2 million years BP.
 Many stone tools of the Acheulean culture have been discovered there.
 Among the other sites from this period is the site at Daughters of Jacob Bridge, which has been dated to 790,000 BP, using paleomagnetism.
-Some of the earliest evidence of the use of fire and of wooden tools have been discovered on this site.
+Some of the earliest evidence of the use of fire and wooden tools has been discovered on this site.

-It has been estimated that the people who had left the remains discovered on the two aforementioned sites belonged to the species Homo erectus, although the human fossils found were too few and incomplete to make a positive identification possible.
+It is estimated that the people who left the remains discovered on the two sites mentioned belonged to the species Homo erectus, although the human fossils found were too few and incomplete to make a positive identification possible.
 An additional site from the early Lower Paleolithic is the Ruhama Swamp in the northern Negev, which contains remains from the Oldowan culture.

-Most of the sites from this period belong to the Acheulean culture, and on many of them remains of elephant bones have been found, together with tools made of flint and of basalt.
+Most of the sites from this period belong to the Acheulean culture, and on many of them remains of elephant bones have been found, together with tools made of flint and basalt.
 Additional important sites are Revadim, Tabun Cave in Nahal Me'arot Nature Reserve, a site near the city of Holon, and a site located near kibbutz Evron.